BitcoinSchema/1sat-ordinals/README.md

 ## Handling Large Files - BCAT

-Inscribes a data file using the BCAT protocol.
+If you were to inscribe files larger than 10MB (at the time of writing this) the ransaction would generally not be accepted by miners.
+To work around this, a large data file can be spread across multiple transactions.
+We can achieve this using the BCAT protocol.
 BCAT lists, in order, the transaction ids required to assemble the data file.
 It is a Bitcom protocol that uses the prefix "15DHFxWZJT58f9nhyGnsRBqrgwK4W6h4Up".
 You can find more information about BCAT protocol [here](https://bcat.bico.media/).

 While you cannot add the bcat data directly into the inscription fields (since ordinals protocol does not support concatenating external transactions), you can inscribe a thumbnail as the ordinal image, and attach the video using BCAT in OP_RETURN as follows.